 - 1. Loosen lock tab on top link.
 Turn top link clockwise to tilt header back, turn counterclockwise to tilt header forward. - 2.
 Re-tighten lock tab once desired header angle has been reached.

 The top link connection may look slightly different for each machine.

 Do not over-extend top link.
-Maximum extended length is 19" from bolt center to pin center.
 OVER-EXTENSION OF LINK MAY CAUSE TABLE TO DROP SUDDENLY.

 Leveling and Table Height Adjustment.